mikechase3/notebook.mchase.me/principles-and-values/consent-outside-the-bedroom.md

 ### Don't Pressure Someone to Accept Anything

 * There is pressure to.keep anything they don't give consent to.
-GIFT RECEIPTS!
+GIFT RECEIPTS!&#x20;
 * "You don't have to eat anything you don't want."
-* "I can exchange this if you want" \(takes off the pressure to keep stuff\)
+* "I can exchange this if you want" (takes off the pressure to keep stuff)

 ### Decide in Advance How Expenses Will Be Split

-* Decide if we're splitting the bill evenly \(and you have to pay more than my share\).
+* Decide if we're splitting the bill evenly (and you have to pay more than my share).
 * At least offer to pay for your own meal or movie ticket.
-* **Do not impose any unanticipated expenses**.
+* **Do not impose any unanticipated expenses**.&#x20;
 * Overestimate costs and tell them how you're going to explicitly split expenses.

 ## Get Feedback Along the Way

-If it's _probably_ ok, you can suggest the idea first before asking permission to do it.
+If it's _probably_ ok, you can suggest the idea first before asking permission to do it.&#x20;

 1. "May I try"
 2. "Would you like if we did..."